Eva Forest

-Genoveva Forest Tarrat (6 April 1928 – 19 May 2007) was a Spanish far-left activist, writer and political prisoner.
+Genoveva Forest Tarrat (6 April 1928 – 19 May 2007) was a Spanish far-left activist, writer and prisoner.
 Born into an anarchist family in Barcelona, she studied medicine in Madrid.
-During the 1970s, she supported the Basque separatist group ETA in their resistance to the government of dictator Francisco Franco.
-From 1974 to 1977, she was imprisoned for alleged complicity in the Cafetería Rolando bombing (1974) which killed 13 people in Madrid.
+During the 1970s, she supported the Basque terrorist organization ETA in their resistance to the government of dictator Francisco Franco.
+From 1974 to 1977, she was imprisoned for complicity in the Cafetería Rolando bombing (1974), which killed 13 people in Madrid.
 After Spain's transition to democracy, she served a term as a senator from 1992 until 1993.
 The wife of the Spanish writer Alfonso Sastre, she died in May 2007.

 Forest's writings were political in nature.
-Her best known books include Operación Ogro: Cómo y por qué ejecutamos a Carrero Blanco (1974), an account of the assassination of the Spanish Prime Minister admiral-general Luis Carrero Blanco, and Testimonios de lucha y resistencia (1976), a testimony to the situation of political prisoners and the use of torture.
+Her best known books include Operación Ogro: Cómo y por qué ejecutamos a Carrero Blanco (1974), an account of the assassination of the Spanish Prime Minister admiral-general Luis Carrero Blanco by ETA, and Testimonios de lucha y resistencia (1976), a testimony to the situation of political prisoners and the use of torture.
 Her first narrative text, Onintze en el país de la democracia (1985), is a fictional account of political violence under a democratic regime.